 So in itself my opera is a white elephant of a composition.
 Then again, so are my serial symphonies.
 Or anything I write.

 So by this post and online activity I am trying to go direct to the audience.
 Sigh, this is no longer as easy as when I started my online activity.
-When I started I reached people--that did not last as the major institutions to control and odd ball sites like mine were left in the dust.
+When I started I reached people--that did not last as the major institutions took control and odd ball sites like mine were left in the dust.

 There is an educational component to these arias as I have arranged them for my students and as concert work. the Honors march https://youtu.be/HHgj1JqOudk?si=M1AsacQlmLIhtEq0